-Mind the gap: Aligning the 2030 EU climate and energy policy framework to meet long-term climate goals
+Mind the gap: Aligning the 2030e and energy policy framework to meet long-term climate goals EU climat

 For a better coordination of climate and energy policies through the regulation on the Governance of the Energy Union

-This new study analyzes interactions between EU energy and climate policies and proposes policy options to mitigate counteractive interactions and meet an increased EU long-term climate ambition in line with the Paris Agreement.
+This new study analyses interactions between EU energy and climate policies and proposes policy options to mitigate counteractive interactions and meet an increased EU long-term climate ambition in line with the Paris Agreement.

 Paris, April 10th, 2018 – I4CE – Institute for Climate Economics- and Enerdata demonstrate from their analyses on policy interactions within the EU 2030 energy and climate framework that: